zaceno/hyperapp-form/README.md

 As before, we are setting the "email" default value to an email address the user probably typed before.
 But we are also passing a second argument - these are the errors that the form should register from the start.

-These initial errors weill be cleared the first time a user validates the input or submits the form (when all inputs are validated).
+These initial errors will be cleared the first time a user validates the input or submits the form (when all inputs are validated).

 ## More Components